A. T. Ummer

 Born in Anjukandy in Kannur district on 10 March 1933, as the son of A. T. Moideen Kunhi and Sainaba, Ummer made his debut in the 1967 film Thalirukkal.
 In 1969 he composed songs for the film Almaram, directed by A. Vincent.
 Two years later, Ummer composed music for Vincent's musical film Abhijathyam.

 In the 1970s, Ummer teamed up with lyricist Bichu Thirumala, producing numerous evergreen songs.
-He also made tunes for lyrics by P. Bhaskaran and O. N. V. Kurup, along others.
+He also made tunes for lyrics by P. Bhaskaran and O. N. V. Kurup, along with others.
 Most of his songs were sung by K. J. Yesudas and S. Janaki.

 In 1976, he won the Kerala State Film Award for the best music director for the I. V. Sasi directed film Aalinganam.
 The melancholic song "Thushaara bindhukkale" from the same movie earned S. Janaki the Kerala State Film Award for the best female singer.

 He composed many popular songs including 'Oru mayil peeliyay njan', 'Neela jalashayathil', 'Marivill panthalitta', 'Devi nin chiriyil', 'Vakappoo maram choodum', 'Chemapakappoonkavanathile', 'Ninnepunaran neettiya kaikalil', 'Vrishchika rathri than', 'Pottikkaranjukondomane', 'Thushara bindukkale', 'Unni aarariro' and 'Oru nimisham tharoo'.
 He died at his home in Chennai aged 68 on 18 October 2001, after suffering from Parkinson's disease and lung cancer.
-His dead body was taken back to his native place Kannur, and was buried there.
-He is survived by his wife Hafsath, whom he married in 1978, and a son named Amar Elahi.